jbfink/c4l-docker-article/c4l-docker-article.md

 But how does Docker look when you're actually running it?
 After the Docker software is installed[^dockerinstall], you're left with a primary binary ("docker") with which you can start, stop, import, export, and do other[^dockercli] operations.

-Here's an example of a Docker host running a few containers.
+Here's an example of a Docker host running a few containers, which we can see by running docker ps on the comand line.
 ```
 CONTAINER ID        IMAGE                     COMMAND             CREATED             STATUS              PORTS                                        NAMES
 1bc191f4cdbb        bedework:latest           supervisord -n      11 days ago         Up 11 days          0.0.0.0:8080->8080/tcp                       sick_newton